 - 11.1 RSE and Health Education will be delivered equally to both genders, normally in mixed classes.
-There are, however, certain topics that may be delivered in single sex groupings if deemed appropriate. - 11.2 The School has a commitment to ensure that RSE and Health Education is relevant to all pupils and is taught in a way that is age and stage appropriate.
-Pupils are encouraged to openly and freely discuss diversity of personal, social and sexual preferences.
+There are, however, certain topics that may be delivered in single sex groupings if deemed appropriate. - 11.2 The school has a commitment to ensure that RSE and Health Education is relevant to all students and is taught in a way that is age and stage appropriate.
+Students are encouraged to openly and freely discuss diversity of personal, social and sexual preferences.
 Prejudiced views will be challenged, and equality promoted.
-Any bullying that relates to sexual behaviour or perceived sexual orientation will be dealt with swiftly and seriously in accordance with the School's behaviour policy.
+Any bullying that relates to sexual behaviour or perceived sexual orientation will be dealt with swiftly and seriously in accordance with the school's behaviour policy.

-12. Complaints
+12 Complaints

-If parents have any concerns or complaints over the application or implementation of this policy they should raise their concerns with a staff member or the Principal in accordance with the Trust's complaints policy.
+If parents have any concerns or complaints over the application or implementation of this policy they should raise their concerns in accordance with the school's complaints policy which is published on its website.